Data Protection and Terms & Conditions

 - Access to personal data for the purposes of disclosure, transfer, correction and removal should be made in writing to the club’s Data Protection Officer.
 All correspondence should be sent via email to: email@example.com.

-- If you wish to decline being contacted by SAM, you should do so in writing to: firstname.lastname@example.org.
+- If you wish to decline being contacted by SAM, you should do so by completing the online form and emailing it to: firstname.lastname@example.org.

 - Cookies are small pieces of information sent by our web server to your device.
 Cookies help the website software to provide smoother use of the website.
 They help security by verifying user authenticity and website traffic monitoring.
 Non-registered users are sent anonymous cookies that track their browsing patterns.
 You can turn off cookies in your browser (consult the browser help file on how to do this procedure).